siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/LinuxSystemTools/README.md

 # Linux System Tools

-Developed by UrbanCode, the Linux Tools plugin allows Urban CodeDeploy to automate various Linux system commands; such as rebooting the operating system and setting file permissions.
+Developed by DevOps, the Linux Tools plugin allows Urban CodeDeploy to automate various Linux system commands; such as rebooting the operating system and setting file permissions.

 # Available Steps